 How long is a game/session?
 90 minutes.

 Do I need to buy equipment & how much does it cost?
-We will have a limited amount of loaner equipment available on a first come/first serve basis at the field for both boys & girls.
+We have loaner equipment available on a first come/first serve basis at the field for both boys & girls.
 ALL players are required to have cleats (no baseball cleats) & a mouth guard as well as an athletic cup (boys only).
 Purchasing equipment can run from $135 to $185 for boys & $25 - $60 for girls.

 What should my son/daughter wear for fall lacrosse?
 Athletic shorts & t-shirt are fine.
 Your player will receive a reversible pinney to bring each Sunday.